TheWrightonLab/metagenome_analyses/README.md

 Dependent scripts must me in the same directory, or executable from a root directory.

 Run this command as follows
+bash annotate_fasta.sh scaffold.fa DATABASE ID $1 File to annotate

+$2 IPER NO_IPER PFAM

+$3 ID for metagenome that will be added to the beginning of all of the scaffolds

 #Single copy genes to identify bin completion and misbins